-Type of Procedure Time Limits Restricted (Continued) For receipt of tenders under restricted procedure, 40 days from date is sent; or If a Prior Information Notice has been published, this may days and under no circumstances be less than 22 days in particular c In cases of genuine urgency, 10 days.
-Where unrestricted and full direct access by electronic means is provand supplementary documents the tender time may be reduced by a Negotiated and Competitive Dialogue • For receipt of tenders, time to be agreed between the parties.
+Timeframes for the Type of Time Limits tendering period Procedure (continued) Restricted • For receipt of tenders under restricted procedure, 40 days (Continued) from date invitation to tender is sent; or If a Prior Information Notice has been published, this may be reduced to 36 days and under no circumstances be less than 22 days in particular circumstances.
+In cases of genuine urgency, 10 days.
+Where unrestricted and full direct access by electronic means is provided to all tender and supplementary documents the tender time may be reduced by a further 5 days.
+Negotiated • For receipt of tenders, time to be agreed between the and parties.
+Competitive Dialogue